alejandracabeza/SearchMusicApp/README.md

 ## Introduction

-A web app that allows you to search through ITunes and add album as favourites.
+A web app that allows you to search through ITunes.

 ## Technologies

 - React.js
-- React Router
 - Context API
 - Itunes API